dberg258/Skylog/README.md

 # Skylog
 Drone flight-log Analyzer: This is a web-appication for viewing and analyzing DJI flight logs.

-skylog_dash.py contains the Tornado server which must be running in order for the web application to function.
+* skylog_dash.py contains a Tornado server which must be running in order for the web application to function.
-The html is contained in index.html and indexLogin.html
+* The html is contained in index.html and indexLogin.html

 # Using the webpage: